taptrust/web3-service/README.md

 ## Local Development

-Run `yarn install` to install dependencies, and `npm run dev` to start the development server.
+Run `yarn install` to install dependencies, and `npm run start` to start the development server.
 The server should be available at `localhost:8080`.

 Because Babel is used, source code is edited in the `src` folder and compiled to code in the `dist` folder.